OMerkel/tin_whistle/src/musescore2/plugins/README.md

 Property __offsetystafftext__ represents a hardcoded value describing the vertical offset of staff text that will hold the annotation.
-With lyrics of no or one line a value of 10 is appropriate.
+With lyrics of no or one line a value of approx. 13 is appropriate.

 Mind to switch staff text to use the __TinWhistleFingering__ font.
 One possible way to establish this in Musescore 2 is as follows: